 Despite the wishes of his exiled father and the pleas of a slave-girl who loves him, he rings the gong and declares his love for the princess.

 She presents her riddles, and in triumph, the unknown prince answers.
 Turandot despairs and the prince takes pity — offering the ice-cold princess a riddle of his own.
 But Calaf’s riddle risks more than his own life — everyone else’s hangs in the balance.

 Mrs Macquaries Road, leading into the venue, is likely to experience traffic congestion.
 We highly recommend avoiding this road by catching public transport or parking in surrounding car parks and then catching our free shuttle bus.
 Or, be delivered right to the Point in style by catching a water taxi.

 When walking from the train/bus remember that access to the venue via the Royal Botanic Garden, Sydney is only possible prior to 6pm.
 After this time, the Royal Botanic Garden, Sydney is closed from all entrances and not possible to walk through.

 St James: approximately a 16-minute walk* (1.3 km)

 Martin Place: approximately an 18-minute walk* (1.5 km)

 Circular Quay: approximately a 29-minute walk* (2.3 km)

-* These linked maps and estimated walk times use routes outside of The Royal Botanic Garden, Sydney; if walking before the Garden gates close (prior to 6.30pm in March and 6pm in April), using a route through the Garden will save time.
+*These linked maps and estimated walk times use routes outside of The Royal Botanic Garden, Sydney.
+If you're walking before the Garden gates close (prior to 6.30pm in March and 6pm in April), using a route through the Garden will save time.

 Bus route 200 stops on Macquarie Street.
 View the timetable.